CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-2-0/parts-list.rst

 ==================================
 Note all prices are in $AUD and are from nearby suppliers (to save on shipping) where possible.
 It does not include any tools used in the build.

+Recommended tools are:
+ * USBASP programmer for Atmel MCU's
+ * Hex (Allen) wrenches
+ * Soldering iron
+ * Heat gun for heatshrinking
+ * Velcro, tape, wireties

+Note all prices below are in $USD.

 +---------------------------+--------------------------------------------------------------------+----------+-------------+
 | Part                      | Link to Store                                                      | Quantity | Approx Cost |
 +===========================+====================================================================+==========+=============+